Vallek/webdevtips/_posts/en/2023-05-13-openssl-local-server-with-https.md

 `http-server -S -C cert.pem`

 -S is https
--C is the path to the files.
-It worked for me only when they are in the project folder.
+-C is key before the path to the cert.pem file.
+For the key.pem file use -K key.
+It worked for me only when files are in the project folder.

+If server tries to download a html file instead of opening a page.

+Run server without file name.
+Meaning run `http-server` not `http-server page.html`.
+After that just input url with file like this: `http://127.0.0.1:8080/page.html`